 Healthcare Power of Attorney for Covid-19 Virus Patients?

 You are sick, possibly with the Covid-19 virus, too sick to mentally deal with the decisions that need to be made with respect to your healthcare.
 What happens?
 Who makes these decisions for you?
+How can a healthcare power of attorney help?

 A Power of Attorney for Health is a legal document that allows you to express your end of life, health care wishes ahead of time.